 Clinton Odell, President of the Burma-Vita Company, and future founder of The Friends of the Wild Flower Garden, had offices at 2318 Chestnut Ave.
 West, just blocks from the Garden.
 He had been a botany student of Eloise Butler and he frequently spent time in the Garden helping Martha Crone with weeding and planting.
 In June 1944, Odell wrote to Minneapolis Park Board Superintendent C. A. Bossen, proposing to donate $3,000 to cover the cost of clearing an upland garden, fencing in the new area, surfacing the paths, and constructing a small summer house.
 The Board felt certain of his requests should be “wait and see” as Mrs. Crone developed the area.
 Thus the upland garden was created.
 (4)

-Odell sent an initial check for $1,000 and in subsequent years between 1944 and 1952 (until The Friends were founded) he reimbursed the Park Board for what they spent, eventually exceeding his original $3,000 offer by over $4,000.
+Odell sent an initial check for $1,000 and in subsequent years between 1944 and 1952 (until The Friends were founded) he reimbursed the Park Board for what they spent, eventually exceeding his original $3,000 offer by an additional $4,000.

 The following information is from invoices and letters between the Park Board and Clinton Odell in the files of the Martha Crone Collection at Minnesota Historical Society.
 In 1944 the Board spent $1,009 on this project; in 1945 the amount was $1,116 and in 1946 the amount totaled $1,314.
 Each year the Park Board sent a summary to Odell and he paid the amount due above his initial $1,000.
 In addition to this in 1945 he paid for the wages of a second man to help Martha Crone, a Mr. John Schulte.
 In 1946 he did likewise but had to dismiss Schulte early for the reason stated as “they did not agree” and he was looking for a replacement.
 In 1947 he simply sent the Park Board $1,000 for the purpose of paying for help and in the subsequent years of 1948, through 1951 he sent $500.